Chinese Caribbean people: Representations

-The manner in which the colonial powers introduced Chinese into the West Indies and the socioeconomic roles that they afforded to the migrants would directly affect how the Caribbean Chinese were imagined and represented in colonial discourse in terms of where they belonged in the West Indies' social, economic and political landscapes.
+The manner in which the colonial powers introduced Chinese into the West Indies and the socioeconomic roles that they afforded to the migrants would directly affect how the Caribbean Chinese people were imagined and represented in colonial discourse in terms of where they belonged in the West Indies' social, economic and political landscapes.

-The Caribbean Chinese in literature, particularly, were regarded as either valuable additions to the multicultural mosaic of the Caribbean, or an entry into the problematic multiculturalism that existed in the region.
+The Caribbean Chinese people in literature, particularly, were regarded as either valuable additions to the multicultural mosaic of the Caribbean, or an entry into the problematic multiculturalism that existed in the region.
 George Lamming, for example, in his work Of Age and Innocence and Wilson Harris in The Whole Armour explored the Chinese character through the lens of the former.
-More often than not, the Caribbean Chinese are presented as peripheral figures in stereotypical roles, as inscrutable or clever or linguistically deficient rural shopkeepers, preoccupied with money and profit.
+More often than not, the Caribbean Chinese people are presented as peripheral figures in stereotypical roles, as inscrutable or clever or linguistically deficient rural shopkeepers, preoccupied with money and profit.
 Such characters appear in the novels of Samuel Selvon, Michael Anthony, V.S.
 Naipaul, and even in the short stories of the Chinese Trinidadian Willi Chen.

-The distance from other Caribbeans that is attributed to Chinese in literary texts also manifests itself in the depiction of the Chinese as being a fundamentally alien presence in the West Indies.
-Indeed, Chinese characters are sometimes depicted as the only individuals who can see the larger themes and issues within the West Indian experience because of their purported distance from them.
+The distance from other Caribbean people that is attributed to Ethnic Chinese in literary texts also manifests itself in the depiction of the Chinese as being a fundamentally alien presence in the West Indies.
+Indeed, Chinese characters are sometimes depicted as the only individuals who can see the larger themes.
 This can be seen in novels such as Pan Beat by Marion Patrick Jones, Mr. On Loong by Robert Standish, and The Pagoda by Patricia Powell.

+In 2022 the Barbados Museum & Historical Society featured a project called "From Beijing to Bridgetown" to highlight the experiences of the island's Chinese diaspora resident in Barbados as far back as roughly the past 200 years.